RobotMa/CarND-Vehicle-Detection/writeup_template.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+* As mentioned in the Video Implementation section, the pipeline fails to differentiate two vehicles when they are very close to each other.
+One possible way to solve this is to assign the detected region of different vehicles with different labels, which happens at the prediction stage.This will add a third dimension to the heatmap which not only highlights the region with the highest confidence of detecting vehicles, but also memorizes the type of vehicle that is being detected.
+This pre-labled heatmap can be used in combination of the current labeling function to further separate two vehicles that are close or overlaped.

+* Computation speed has become an issue and the current total time to process the project video amounts to over half an hour.
+This is can be solved by rewriting the code in c++ and introducing parallel programming.
+Also, extracting the HOG features just once for the entire image should also be promising, but due to the debugging difficulty deriving the pipeline, it is not adopted in this project.